How do you decide which pregnancy tips to follow when there’s so much advice out there?

 A Western Sydney University study found women who took an independent childbirth class experienced a 65% lower epidural rate and a 44% lower c-section rate compared with women who hadn’t taken an independent class.

 Comprehensive childbirth classes will often cover tips for pregnancy and birth.
-They will provide information about breastfeeding, nutrition and exercise, baby wearing, infant sleep, coping with parenthood, and more.
+They will provide information about breastfeeding, nutrition and exercise, hormones, baby wearing, infant sleep, coping with parenthood, and more.

 Being fully educated about normal birth helps you to achieve one.
 Birth education also prepares you to make informed decisions if things change.